Kate Nash OBE, CEO and Creator of PurpleSpace

 In a 15 year career with BT, she managed the company’s inclusion websites, alternative media service and relationships with BT’s product and marketing teams and disabled customers.
 She also had regular involvement with BT's disabled staff network Able2.

-Using her corporate experience she moved to Business Disability Forum in 2007 to focus on accessibility and into a freelance role in 2010 where she now works as a digital project manager with expertise in the inclusion of disabled employees and customers.
+Using her corporate experience she moved to Business Disability Forum in 2007 to focus on accessibility and into a freelance role in 2010 where she now works as a Marketing and Communications Consultant with expertise in the inclusion of disabled employees and customers.

 Vanessa is proud to have written 'Virtually Purple', a resource designed to help disabled employees and networks to share their stories and join the big digital conversations about building disability confidence at work.